redstreet/fava_investor/README.md

 - downloading information from Yahoo for commodities (tickers), and annotating your commodity declarations with metadata
-- discovering relationships between tickers in your Beancount file, such as equivalent and substantially similar tickers, and tax loss harvesting partner groups, from a minimal and incomplete specification
+- discovering relationships between tickers in your Beancount file, such as equivalent and substantially identical tickers, and tax loss harvesting partner groups, from a minimal and incomplete specification
 - providing ISIN an other ticker identifying information to your importers